Pulau Senang prison riots: Final verdict

 At the final stage of the verdict, the jury found the last eighteen rioters, including the ringleader Tan Kheng Ann and his henchmen Chia Yeow Fatt and Cheong Wai Sang, guilty of three of the original charges of murder, relating to the killings of Daniel Dutton, Arumugam Veerasingham and Tan Kok Hian.
 The fourth charge of murder for the killing of Chok Kok Hong was not mentioned among these murder charges since it was stood down during the proceedings.

-Justice Buttrose personally addressed the final eighteen in his own words before he passed the sentence recommended by the jury:
+Justice Buttrose personally addressed the final eighteen in his own words before he passed the sentence:

 "I cannot see how the jury could possibly have arrived at any other verdict than guilty.
 You and each of you have been convicted of the murder of Dutton, Arumugam Veerasingham and Tan Kok Hian.
 The evidence was established that these murders were committed in circumstances of such utter brutality, ruthlessness and savagery as defies description."

 Justice Buttrose went on to further remark that the case had indeed "shaken the whole of Malaya (currently known as Malaysia)" like what Accused No. 11 (real name Hoe Hock Hai; one of the eighteen guilty of murder) allegedly proclaimed based on the testimony of prosecution witness Chong Sek Ling.
 He stated that the rioters had not only violently murdered the four victims, they also destroyed the whole penal settlement on Pulau Senang within more than half an hour, in an impossibly devastating and ferocious manner and of immeasurable speed.
 He therefore stated, "The time has now come to pay the penalty for your dreadful acts."

 Before Justice Buttrose imposed the death penalty (the mandatory sentence for murder) on the eighteen rioters, every person present in the courtroom (including the defendants, prosecution and defence counsel) were ordered to stand as Justice Buttrose publicly pronounced the verdict of death in his own words:

 "The sentence of the Court upon you is that you be taken from this place to a lawful prison and hence to a place of execution, and that you be hanged by the neck until you be dead and may the Lord have mercy on your souls."

 When they were all sentenced to death, the eighteen men guilty of murder were reportedly silent, with some red-eyed with tears and some sweating profusely with anxiety as they heard the judge pronouncing the verdict of death upon them.